 Sueye Park has participated in numerous radio and TV broadcasts in Germany, Israel, South Korea, Spain, and Sweden.
-In 2017 her début disc was released, a critically acclaimed recording of the 24 Paganini Caprices [BIS-2282].
-Her repertoire includes solo works (from Bach and Biber to Isang Yun and John Corigliano) as well as the great Romantic and Classical concertos and contemporary works for violin and orchestra.
-She plays on a violin by Ferdinando Gagliano, built in Naples in 1758.
+In 2017 her début disc was released, a critically acclaimed recording of the 24 Paganini Caprices [BIS-2282], followed by a recital disc, ‘Salut d’amour’ [BIS-2382].
+Her repertoire includes solo works (from Bach and Biber to Isang Yun and Luciano Berio) as well as the great Romantic and Classical concertos and contemporary works for violin and orchestra.
+Since 2020 she has continued her studies at the Universität für Musik und darstellende Kunst in Vienna under Ulf Wallin (violin), Avo Kouyoumdjian (chamber music) and Clive Brown (performance practice, Classical and Romantic music).
+She has taken part in numerous masterclasses, for example with Saschko Gawriloff, Mihaela Martin and Donald Weilerstein, and the Keshet Eilon International String Mastercourse in Israel with Eduard Gratsch, Ivry Gitlis and Ida Haendel.

 For further information, please visit Sueye Park's website.